-Note: In the Access Rule List, you can edit a rule by clicking under the Edit column next to the rule you would like to edit.
-You can also delete a rule by clicking under the Delete column next to the rule you would like to delete.
+Note: In the Parental Control List, you can edit a rule by clicking under the Edit column next to the rule you would like to edit.
+You can also delete a rule or specific rules by checking the box under the Delete column next to the rule(s) you would like to delete.
+Then click Delete those checked rules.
+If you would like to delete all rules, click Delete All.